Kinto/kinto/docs/tutorial.rst

 the user to decide, which version we have to keep (server version or client version).

-The we can try to send back again our modifications using the new record ``last_modified`` value:
+Then we can try to send back again our modifications using the new record ``last_modified`` value:

 .. code-block:: http